wcj365/healthcare/README.md

 5. Long-Term Orientation (LTO) vs Short-Term Orientation (STO)
 6. Indulgence vs Restraint (IVR)

-References:
+### 5.3 References

 - http://culture.pythonanywhere.com/
 - https://geerthofstede.com/culture-geert-hofstede-gert-jan-hofstede/definition-culture/
 - https://geerthofstede.com/culture-geert-hofstede-gert-jan-hofstede/6d-model-of-national-culture/
 - https://www.mindtools.com/pages/article/newLDR_66.htm#:~:text=Power%20Distance%20Index%20(high%20versus,Index%20(high%20versus%20low)

-### 5.3 How National Culture influence Selection and Outcomes of Healthcare System
+### 5.4 How National Culture influence Selection and Outcomes of Healthcare System

 - Chapter 2 - Beliefs, Values, and Health
 - Anthro-Cultural Beliefs and Values (Page 72-79)

 ## 6. Sumary

 - Health is the state of holistic wellbeing, its determinants are multi-faceted, and its care requires a systemic and balanced approach.
 - Healthcare is complex process involving multiple disciplines and stakeholders with diverse perspectives and interests.
 - Healthcare policies seeks to optimize resource utilization and enable the collaborative effort by all stakeholders to prevent, diagnose, cure, and manage diseases and to promote healthy life styles and equitable healthcare.